Secret Dinner: Daikan: 7 courses dinner: price including tax and gratuity *Ticket holder only event

 Menu :

-Buckwheat pasta with daikon mizore broth, charred mushrooms and seasonal vegetables
+-Buckwheat pasta with daikon mizore broth, morel mushrooms and seasonal vegetable

 Tomoko Tahara